dnuka/securetube/README.md

 ## SecureTube

-SecureTube is a new, free and secure way to watch YouTube videos.
+SecureTube is a new, free, secure and privacy-respecting way to watch YouTube videos.
 For the geeks among us.
 It's open source and powered by Python/Django.

 #### screenshots